BOJ hoses down market speculation of early stimulus exit

 IWATA‘S TERM COMING TO AN END

-Complicating Kuroda’s task is a growing chorus of policymakers on the BOJ’s nine-member board looking at an exit from ultra-accommodative policy, the summary of debate at January’s rate review showed.
+Complicating this task is a growing chorus of policymakers in the BOJ board looking at an exit from ultra-accommodative policy, the summary of debate at January’s rate review showed.

-“If the economy and prices continue to improve, the BOJ may need to consider adjusting its yield targets to make its policy framework more sustainable,” one board member said, foreshadowing an anticipated rise in rates.
+“If the economy and prices continue to improve, the BOJ may need to consider adjusting its yield targets to make its policy framework more sustainable,” one board member said.

 Even Iwata, a vocal advocate of aggressive easing, said BOJ efforts alone won’t be enough to hit 2 percent inflation and urged the government to remove barriers that hamper competition.